 Finding the time to read a book or study can be hard, especially if you work and have a busy life, but who doesn’t love a good movie?
 It’s a nice and relaxing way of learning without actually studying.
-And I love this kind of things!
+And I love these kinds of things!

 That’s why I decided to give you a list of Italian movies to watch.
-While last time I listed 10 movies which are great to learn about contemporary Italian history, I was thinking of making just a list of great movies this time, no matter their topic or genre.
+While last time I listed 10 movies that are great to learn about contemporary Italian history, this time I was thinking of making just a list of great movies, no matter their topic or genre.

 However, while I was jotting down notes to compile the list, I realized I kept on adding movies by the same director.
 At first, I thought I should remove some of them, to give you a broader list of movies, but somehow I was not able to make a choice: I simply thought all of them were worth watching!